My premium is going up. Why?

-To establish your premium, your insurer also takes into account the vehicle you drive, the insurance coverage you choose and, of course, the likelihood of your being involved in an accident.
-What this means is that the use you make of your vehicle, your place of residence, and the way you drive directly influence the cost of your insurance.
+To establish your premium, your insurer also takes into account the model of the vehicle you drive, the insurance coverage you choose and, of course, the likelihood of your being involved in an accident.
+What this means is that the use you make of your vehicle, your place of residence, and your driving behaviors and habits (profile, SAAQ driving record, number of claims (accident, theft, etc.) directly influence the cost of your insurance.

-To find out more about auto insurance rating criteria on Infoinsurance.ca.
+To find out more about auto insurance rating criteria, go on Infoinsurance.ca.

 Insurance plan that benefits consumers